mathias-brandewinder/mathias-brandewinder.github.io/_posts/2022-08-21-first-look-at-the-new-diffsharp.md

 along these lines. `density.reverseDiff()` declares that the `density` model is now open to accept updates.
-We compute `evaluation` using `logLikelihood` and the current model, and (with a lot of hand-waving), `evaluation.reverse()` propagates back the relevant partial derivatives information to the parameters of density, our model.
+We compute `evaluation` using `logLikelihood` and the current model, and (with a lot of hand-waving), `evaluation.reverse()` propagates back the relevant partial derivatives information to the parameters of `density`, our model.

-The next line is a direct statement of gradient update: we replace the values of the model parameters, by their current value (primal), plus a small step (the learning rate) towards the derivatives:
+The next line is a direct implementation of gradient update: we replace the values of the model parameters, by their current value (primal), plus a small step (the learning rate) towards the derivatives:

 ``` fsharp